Home > Blog Posts > How to get into the share market?

 What are shares and the share market?

-So what are shares and the share market really?
+So what are shares and the share market?

-Shares are part ownership in real businesses, these businesses spend time and money trying to make you and them more money.
+Shares are part ownership in a business.
+These businesses spend time and money trying to make you and them more money.

 If you have shared ownership in one of these companies you will often get paid dividends twice a year, which isn’t bad when someone else is doing all the hard work!